RyanKJ/drupal-ai/README.md

 Lorem ipsum dolor sit amet... **Just kidding!**

+This module can be installed without Composer.

-Unpack in the *modules* folder (currently in the root of your Drupal 8 installation) and enable in `/admin/modules`.
+Unpack in the *modules* folder (currently in the root of your Drupal installation) and enable in `/admin/modules`.

 Then, visit `/admin/config/development/loremipsum` and enter your own set of